hylo-lang/specification/spec.md

 2. A binding is said to be alive at a given program point if that program point falls within one of its lifetimes.
 Otherwise, it is said to be dead.

-3. The lifetime of a global binding begins with its initialization is complete and ends when the program terminates.
+3. The lifetime of a global binding begins when its initialization is complete and ends when the program terminates.

 4. The lifetime of a member binging `b` begins when the initialization of the object `o` of which it is a sub-object is complete and ends when `o` is consumed, or when `b` is consumed in a `sink` method of `o`.